tendermint/go-amino/gen/README.md

 # Codegen for Interface Wrappers

 We often want to wrap interfaces in structs to help with wire and json serialization.
 However, there is a lot of boilerplate, so I made this tool.
-Look at `go-crypto/pubkeyinner_holder.go` for an example of the boilderplate....
+Look at `go-crypto/pubkeyinner_holder.go` for an example of the boilerplate ...

 ## Setup (one-time)